We can help you get a part-time job

 Tuesday 24 March 2015

-If you want some extra cash and you're looking for a part-time job, our Careers and Employability team can help.
+If you want some extra cash and you're looking for a part-time job, our student and graduate employability team can help.
 Not only can we point you in the right direction – we can also help you put a winning CV together and prepare for interviews to increase your chances.
 Have a look on the Career Hub for details of upcoming workshops.